 Currently open positions

-Engineer - Mesh generation of cardiac meshes at cellular scale
+Engineer - Development of meshing tools for generation of cardiac meshes at cellular scale

 WP7.
 Location: Bordeaux.